Pasta Puttanesca

 Instructions

-• In a large skillet, warm the olive oil with the garlic and anchovies over medium-low heat.
-Cook, stirring occasionally, until garlic is lightly golden, about 1-2 minutes.
+• In a large skillet, warm the olive oil with the garlic and anchovies over medium low heat.
+Cook, stirring occasionally, until the garlic is lightly golden and the anchovies begin to melt, about 1 to 2 minutes.

 Notes